-Additional Specialized Requirements
+Specialized Requirements

 - Students must complete the following lower-level courses (or their approved transfer credit equivalents) with a grade of C or higher in each course before registering for any upper level course in the business curriculum: ENG 1101/03, ENG 1102/04, MTH 2201, IS 2241, ACT 2291, ACT 2292, ECO 2251, ECO 2252, QM 2241, LAW 2221, and all 2000-level courses in the major and minor.
 Students may enroll concurrently in the last of these courses along with their initial 3000-level courses subject to their adviser's approval and consistent with published prerequisite requirements.
 Under no condition may a student enroll in a 4000-level course without the satisfactory completion (grade of C or higher) of the lower-level courses listed above. - Transfer credit will not be awarded for any course to be used in the business core or major in which a C grade or higher has not been achieved. - Students must achieve an overall C average in both their business core and their business major in order to be eligible to graduate.
-All courses should be taken in the appropriate numerical sequence (i.e., 3000-level courses should be completed before attempting 4000-level courses). - The business administration core and major each require a minimum of 12 hours Troy University residence credit.
+All courses should be taken in the appropriate numerical sequence (i.e., 3000-level courses should be completed before attempting 4000-level courses). - Accounting majors must earn a grade of C or better in all accounting courses (prefix ACT). - The business administration core and major each require a minimum of 12 hours of Troy University residence credit.